omarreis/GBE3D/demos/SailboatDemo/README.md

 * Ocean surface animated with waves.
 * Boat and sea surface fixed at the 3D world center at 0,0 (boatcentric universe)
 * Boat floats on waves and pitches to match directional derivative.
-* Objects parented to OceanSurface float on it and are moved with boatspeed (ex: wake bubbles).
+* Objects parented to OceanSurface float on it and are moved with boatspeed (ex: boat wake, ships, land... ).
 * Sea surface implemented with a movable 3d texture.
 * A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks that might have occured by manipulating RotationAngles.
 Advice for 3d programmers: Never change all 3 dimensions (x,y,z) of a 3Dobject.RotationAngles.
 * Rock with lighthouse (but no collision detection yet).
 A few other floating objects.
 * As the boat moves, it leaves a wake of floating bubbles.
 Random bubbles are recycled over time.
 * The main rectangle of sea surface (30x30) is surrounded by 4 other, less detailled, sea surface rectangles.
 * Large textured TDisk underneath represents the sea horizon.
-* Large scale *terrain* object can be set with a grayscale bitmap.
+* Large scale *terrain* object can be set with a grayscale bitmap ( a TGBEHeightmap ).
 * Scrollable listbox contains all app controls: camera, boat, waves and object groups ( click button at top-left to toggle controls)
 * Main camera controls: AngleOfView, Azimuth and elevation.
 * Option to design camera.
-Note that design camera cannot be zoomed or moved.
+Note that design camera cannot be zoomed or moved ( may look unresponsive )
 * Mouse actions: drag up/down=change elevation, drag rigth/left rotates camera.
-* Boat controls: toggle movement, Course, Speed, Heel, jib and main sheet (sail rotation).
+* Boat controls: toggle movement, Course (or Cap), Speed, Heel, jib and mainsail rotation).
 * Wave system is a sum of 5 senoid waves w/ configurable Amplitude, Longueur, Vitesse and Origine ( same as TGBEPlaneExtend, Om: kept the french names )
-* All assets (3d model and textures) embedded in the form file (fSailboatDemo.fmx).
+* All graphic assets (3d models and textures) are embedded in the form file (fSailboatDemo.fmx).
 That is why the .FMX is so big (25M).

-Note: At this time Github web does not accept files larger than 25MB to be moved.
+Note: At this time *Github Web* does not accept files larger than 25MB to be moved.
 I had to use git command line to update fSailboatDemo.fmx.

 ## Compiling SailboatDemo